movibe/forms-bootstrap/README.md

  * node complex-express.js
    This one uses complex.jade template and showcases a more complex form.

+# Form data as JSON (instead of HTML)

+Sometimes getting the form as HTML is not the best approach. there is experimental support for rendering the form fields as JSON instead of HTML.
+This allows easier integration with custom formatting on the client, and supports non-browser clients, too.

+For the above form example, the generated JSON would look like this:
+ {
+  name: {id: 'id_name', help: '', value: ''},
+  address: {id: 'id_address', help: '', value: ''},
+  website: {id: 'id_website', help: '', value: ''},
+  email: {id: 'id_email', help: '', value: ''}
+ }

+Fields, that are filled in when the data is available:

+    id:             # id of the element, always present
+    value:          # the element value, always present
+    help:           # help text, always

+    placeholder:    # the placeholder value
+    label:          # label name
+    error:          # the error text if validation failed

 # Status and todo list

 Status: development/experimental (do not use in production)
 Tests: all tests pass

 Todo:
  * currently only horizontal form layout renders nicely, need to fix for vertical forms